 Your Local Bank

 Your local bank – the one you do business with – may be willing to make copies for you on occasion.
-I wouldn’t expect them to do so on a regular basis, however they might be okay with making copies for you once in a while, especially if it’s a smaller, local bank.
+I wouldn’t expect them to do so on a regular basis, however they might be okay with it once in a while, especially if it’s a smaller, local bank.

 Many of the bigger, national banks won’t make copies for customers anymore (when I worked at the bigger banks years ago they’d always make copies for customers) but it wouldn’t hurt to ask next time you stop in.